San Diego Petty Theft Lawyer

 Some examples of theft:

-- stealing another person’s wallet or personal items
+- Unlawful taking of another person’s wallet or personal items

-A San Diego defense attorney may be able to argue such a charge down to an infraction under certain circumstances.
-This is only an option if the offender stole $50 or less worth of property and it was his or her first arrest for any type of theft-related crime.
+A San Diego petty theft attorney may be able to argue such a charge down to an infraction under certain circumstances.
+This is only an option if the offender stole $50 or less worth of property and it was his or her first offense for any type of theft crime.

 Theft is the act of knowingly taking another party’s property.
 If you engaged in any theft, proving your innocence is often not an option.
-You must instead rely on your San Diego petty theft attorney to help you plead to minimal charges or secure lenient sentences.
+You must instead rely on your San Diego defense attorney to help you plead to minimal charges or secure lenient sentences, like community service.

-Unless your theft case was a simple misunderstanding you can clear up on your own with the other party, you need a criminal defense lawyer on your side to avoid potential jail time and expensive fines.
-Contact George H. Ramos, Jr. today to schedule a free consultation with a San Diego petty theft attorney.
-We can let you know how our firm can assist you.
+Unless your theft case was a simple misunderstanding you can clear up on your own with the other party, you need a theft defense attorney on your side to avoid potential time in county jail, a criminal record, or expensive fines.